 Don Casey is the dean of DIY sailboat restoration and improvement in my opinion.
-He’s a contributing editor of Sail magazine and author of several other books that I’ll be reviewing in the coming months.
+He’s a contributing editor of Sail magazine and author of several other books that I’ve reviewed in the past.
 The sheer expanse of his knowledge and experience comes through in every book.
 Every subject that he writes about is not only technically correct but also seasoned with advice that only comes from having been there and done that and more than once.

 Most sailboat improvement books center around big repair or maintenance jobs like painting a hull.
-The job will be long, tedious, and not much fun.
-You turn to the book to do it right and finish as soon as possible.
-Just reading about the monstrous task ahead of you and imagining the many hours it will take makes reading the book seem like taking your medicine as a kid.
+Jobs that are long, tedious, and not much fun.
+You turn to a book to do it right and finish as soon as possible.
+But reading about the monstrous task ahead of you and imagining the many hours it will take seems like taking your medicine as a kid.
 It was an awful experience but you knew you had to do it if you wanted to go outside and play anytime soon.

 Instead, 100 Fast & Easy Boat Improvements is the kind of book you love to read.
 None of the projects in it are repair or maintenance jobs that you have to do to keep you sailing.
 Every one is a clever idea that adds safety, convenience, comfort, storage, easier maintenance, or pure enjoyment to your boat – the fun jobs!

 It’s a quick read, with many excellent illustrations that show example dimensions and critical construction details.
 It reminds me of the old Popular Mechanics magazines that showed reader’s ingenious but simple tips for solving common shop or repair problems.